akrutsinger/akrutsinger.github.io/_posts/2024-01-28-disassembling-wall-connector-firmware.md

 Before showing what it looks like to configure the memory regions in Ghidra correctly, I want to indicate how the code looks when we naively load a binary file.
 This intends to show indicators that our process or approach is going in the right direction or not.
 Too often, we only see the right way to solve technical reverse-engineering problems but miss an opportunity to notice what subsumes the bulk of our time: messing up.

 Often, you may hear references to firmware images for a device like a router.
 A router's firmware image differs significantly from what we're dealing with.
 A router's firmware will have a significant known data structure that we can use to unpack a known file system format and extract executable files containing code.
 For example, the code could be in a familiar and well-known format such as [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format).
 Loading an ELF file in Ghidra is trivial because all details about memory layout and code and data segments are specified in the loaded file itself, and Ghidra knows how to parse the ELF headers and load the code/data.
-We must have the luxury of Ghidra knowing how to parse our wall charger's firmware.
+We must have the luxury of Ghidra knowing how to parse our wall connector's firmware.
 We could write our own loader, but we'll understand this post's requirements by manually loading the firmware.

 ## Naive Disassembly